Area 51: 2019 shooting incident

-On January 28, 2019, an unidentified man drove through a security checkpoint near Mercury, Nevada, in an apparent attempt to enter the base.
-After an 8 mi vehicle pursuit by base security, the man exited his vehicle carrying a "cylindrical object" and was shot dead by NNSS security officers and sheriff's deputies after refusing to obey requests to halt.
+On 28 January 2019, an unidentified man drove through a security checkpoint near Mercury, Nevada, in an apparent attempt to enter the base.
+After an 8 mi vehicle pursuit by base security, the man exited his vehicle carrying a "cylindrical object" and was shot dead by Nevada National Security Site security officers and local sheriff's deputies after refusing to obey requests to halt.
 There were no other injuries reported.

 UFO and other conspiracy theories

 Area 51 has become a focus of modern conspiracy theories due to its secretive nature and connection to classified aircraft research.
 Theories include: